TypeStrong/fork-ts-checker-webpack-plugin/README.md

 - **memoryLimit** `number`:
   Memory limit for service process in MB.
 If service exits with allocation failed error, increase this number.
 Default: `2048`.

-- **workers** `number`:
-  You can split type checking to a few workers to speed-up increment build. **Be careful** - if you don't want to increase build time, you should keep free 1 core for _build_ and 1 core for a _system_ _(for example system with 4 CPUs should use max 2 workers)_.
-Second thing - node doesn't share memory between workers - keep in mind that memory usage will increase.
-Be aware that in some scenarios increasing workers number **can increase checking time**.
-Default: `ForkTsCheckerWebpackPlugin.ONE_CPU`.

 - **vue** `boolean | { enabled: boolean, compiler: string }`:
   If `true` or `enabled: true`, the linter and compiler will process VueJs single-file-component (.vue) files.
 See the [Vue section](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin#vue) further down for information on how to correctly setup your project.

 - **useTypescriptIncrementalApi** `boolean`:
   If true, the plugin will use incremental compilation API introduced in TypeScript 2.7.
-In this mode you can only have 1 worker, but if the changes in your code are small (like you normally have when you work in 'watch' mode), the compilation may be much faster, even compared to multi-threaded compilation.
 Defaults to `true` when working with TypeScript 3+ and `false` when below 3.
 The default can be overridden by directly specifying a value.

 - **measureCompilationTime** `boolean`:
   If true, the plugin will measure the time spent inside the compilation code.
 This may be useful to compare modes,